JM Financial: Police investigation into Nimesh Kampani

 In 2009, JM Financial Founder, chairman and managing director, Nimesh Kampani was under police investigation for alleged involvement of defrauding depositors by Hyderabad-based Nagarjuna Finance Ltd. Kampani was reported hiding in Dubai temporarily to avoid arrest.
 In April 2009, the Supreme Court of India granted a stay on the arrest for Kampani.
 After two years, Kampani returned to India but stepped back from daily operations.
 In 2016, he formally resigned from his position as managing director and handed over control of JM Financial to his son, Vishal Kampani.

 SEC regulatory fine due to violation of registration rules

 In 2012, the U.S. Securities and Exchange Commission (SEC) fined JM Financial and three other Indian securities firms, US$1.8 million for violating registration rules.
-The firms solicited and provided brokerage services to U.S investors without being registered with the SEC as required under the federal securities laws.
+The firms solicited and provided brokerage services to U.S. investors without being registered with the SEC as required under the federal securities laws.

 Insider trading settlement

-In 2020, Atul Saraogi, a vice president at JM Financial settled an alleged insider trading case with the Securities and Exchange Board of India (SEBI) by paying ₹15 lakh.
+In 2020, Atul Saraogi, a vice president at JM Financial settled an alleged insider trading case with the Securities and Exchange Board of India (SEBI) by paying ₹1.5 million.
 From 2013 to 2014, Saraogi engaged in off-market transactions of JM financial shares without obtaining approval from his employer.

+Ban on managing debt issues

+In June 2024, SEBI banned JM Financial from acting as a lead manager for public issues of debt securities until March 31, 2025, in a case of alleged irregularities in a public issue of non-convertible debentures (NCDs).